5 random facts about Toronto to help you win at trivia

 No facilities were constructed for the games so the opening ceremony took place at Woodbine Racetrack.
 Athletes were housed in student dorms at York University, University of Toronto, and rooms at the Canadian National Institute for the Blind.
 Events like archery, goalball, and swimming were held at Centennial Park.

 The decision to allow apartheid South Africa to compete in the Torontolympiad stirred controversy and a number of countries staged a boycott.

 Canada finished sixth in the medal table behind Great Britain, earning 25 gold, 26 silver, and 26 bronze.

 Sam McBride, the first mayor of Toronto to die in office, was the city's chief magistrate for the founding of the Toronto Transit Commission and the squashing of plans for a tunnel to the Toronto Island.
-A famously cranky, McBride once threw a can of beans at a fellow alderman during a heated debate in the council chamber.
 He died aged 70 in the first year of his second term as mayor.

 "Don Summerville died trying to be nice to people," Toronto Telegram columnist Frank Tumpane lamented in 1963 following the sudden death of the mayor.
-Summerville, a hard-working former Maple Leafs practice goalie, was playing in a charity hockey match at George Bell Arena in aid of Italian flood victims when he was forced to quit early, complaining of fatigue.
+Summerville, a former Maple Leafs practice goalie, was playing in a charity hockey match in aid of Italian flood victims when he was forced to quit early, complaining of fatigue.
 He died minutes later of the second heart attack of his life in the locker room aged just 48.